headlinenews/MacintoshPi/README.md

+# NOTE

-# NOTE: This is not the official MacintoshPi project.
+* This is *not* the official MacintoshPi project.
+* Work in progress.
+Most likely it would not work on your Raspberry Pi.

 # MacintoshPi